iamrahul-l/DiceGame/README.md

     return n;
 }
 ```
-Purpose: Executes the game logic when the player clicks the "Play Now!" button.
+Executes the game logic when the player clicks the "Play Now!" button.